Publishers, Plugins, and LTI with Moodle ISU

 • TopHat

-If your publisher is not listed, the ITRC can assist with adding LTI resources to your Moodle ISU course.
-To configure an LTI, the ITRC needs the following information from the publisher:
+If your publisher is not listed, the ITRC can assist with adding LTI resources to your LMS course.
+To configure an LTI contact your Tool Representative or Publisher to send the configuration instructions to itrc@isu.edu.

 Moodle Plugins